-After a series of assessments, a programme of support is provided to the school and parents/carers.
-The class teacher uses the programme to plan effective support for the teaching assistant to implement.
+After a series of assessments, a program of support is provided to the school and parents/carers.
+The class teacher uses the program to plan effective support for the teaching assistant to implement.
 The SENDCo meets with the SEND governor termly, who monitors SEN, Safeguarding and Child Protection to ensure that policies and procedures are followed.
 If a child is formally on the SEND register, then parents / carers will meet to discuss their child's progress three times per year.
 At least one of these meetings will be held with the SENDCo.
-How is the curriculum differentiated and matched to a When a child has been identified with special educational needs, their work will be differentiated by the class teacher to enable them to access the curriculum more easily. children's needs?
+How is the curriculum differentiated and matched to a children's needs?
+When a child has been identified with special educational needs, their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
 Teaching assistants may be allocated to work with the child in a 1-1 or small focus group to target more specific needs.
-If appropriate, specialist equipment may be given to the pupil e.g. Sloping writing boards wobble cushions to aid concentration pen/pencils grips easy to use scissorscoloured overlays for reading (following assessment for visual stress) coloured exercise books for written work (following assessment for visual stress) fiddle toys to aid concentration visual timetables specialist ICT equipmentvisual timetables emotions boardsindividual work station specific language cards used for the child e.g first, then behaviour charts Phonics dictionaries Chrome books for touch typing
+If appropriate, specialist equipment may be given to the pupil e.g. Sloping writing boards wobble cushions to aid concentrationpen/pencils grips easy to use scissors coloured overlays for reading (following assessment for visual stress) coloured exercise books for written work (following assessment for visual stress) fiddle toys to aid concentration visual timetables specialist ICT equipment visual timetables emotions boards individual work station specific language cards used for the child e.g first, then behaviour charts Phonics dictionariesChrome books for touch typing , · · ·